 - Add a protein like cooked chicken or shrimp to make it more filling.

-Pasta with Olive Oil & Garlic (Aglio e Olio)
+Easy Pasta with Olive Oil and Garlic

 This olive oil and garlic pasta (or aglio e olio as it’s known in Italy) is my go-to dinner when I’m on my own.
 All it takes is a few simple ingredients and about 15 minutes to pull it together!
 This recipe serves one, but you can easily scale it up if you want a few more servings.